HIPAA Training by Industry

 Common questions

-Do ophthalmology clinics need HIPAA training tailored to imaging workflows?
+Do ophthalmology clinics need HIPAA training tailored to imaging and surgery workflows?

 Yes.
-Imaging, referrals, procedure scheduling, and high-volume patient communication create privacy and security risks that generic training often misses.
+Retinal imaging, diagnostic testing, referrals, procedure scheduling, and high-volume patient communication create privacy and security risks that generic examples often miss.

 Who in an ophthalmology clinic should be included in HIPAA training?

-Providers, technicians, scribes, front-desk staff, surgery coordinators, billers, and anyone who can access patient charts, images, or communications should be trained.
+Providers, technicians, scribes, front-desk staff, surgery coordinators, call-center staff, billers, and anyone who can access patient charts, images, or communications should receive role-appropriate training.

 Ready to Start